dantol29/my_malloc/README.md

 1. A linked list of free blocks to reduce search time
 2. A global variable that points to the last large zone allocation to reduce search time
 3. Carefully chosen zone sizes to find good compromise between space and speed
-4. Remove tiny and small zones once empty
+4. Return tiny and small zones to OS once empty

 ## The memory translation process